opendocsg/slw-judgments-backfill/2014_SGHC_191/report.md

 98     Before the commencement of the trial, at one of the pre-trial conferences, the parties, particularly the plaintiffs, were advised to review their options on whether the High Court or the State

-Courts was the appropriate forum for this defamation suit. [note: 50] The parties’ attention was drawn to the Court of Appeal case of _Koh Sin Chong Freddie v Chan Cheng Wah Bernard and others and another appeal_ [2013] 4 SLR 629 in which costs were awarded on the then Subordinate Courts scale as each of the plaintiffs who was defamed received an amount less than $250,000.
+Courts was the appropriate forum for this defamation suit. [note: 50] The parties’ attention was drawn to the Court of Appeal case of _Koh Sin Chong Freddie v Chan Cheng Wah Bernard and others and another appeal_ <span class="citation">[2013] 4 SLR 629</span> in which costs were awarded on the then Subordinate Courts scale as each of the plaintiffs who was defamed received an amount less than $250,000.
 The jurisdiction of the High Court can only be invoked when the claim is for more than $250,000.
 Yet, the plaintiffs in this case proceeded to pursue this suit in the High Court when in their closing submissions they stated that the damages to be awarded to each plaintiff were to be a minimum of $50,000 per

 plaintiff. [note: 51] In the circumstances, the High Court may not be the appropriate forum to bring their case.